 Reservists will no longer need to exhaust PANA before using Extended Reservist Leave for significant life events and this policy will not affect those Reservists who are eligible for leave under the Family Medical and Leave Act.

-We believe these changes will yield a more flexible employment model, one that supports the operational readiness requirement of the Agency while providing Reservists greater control of their schedule.
+We believe these changes will yield a more flexible employment model, one that supports the operational readiness requirements of the Agency while providing Reservists greater control of their schedule.
 The attached FAQs provide additional information regarding this change.
-In order to ensure all Reservists understand this new policy and its implications, the Incident Workforce Management Division (IWMD) will be hosting a series of Coordination calls to explain the policy and answer questions.
-These calls will begin June 30th; the complete schedule and sign-up process will be made available to all Reservists through DTS by June 19th.

 Reservists remain integral members of the incident workforce, and this policy change is an important step in ensuring FEMA remains capable of meeting the Nation’s needs.
-IWMD will work closely with cadre management to ensure the policy is enforced fairly and equitably across cadres.
-For any questions on this policy, please contact your Cadre Coordinator/ Reservist Program Manager or the IWMD Call Center (855-377-3362, Monday through Friday 9 am – 6 pm EDT).
-You can provide feedback on systemic issues to the Reservist Ombuds at 1-855-OMBUDS1.
+WMD will work closely with cadre management to ensure the policy is enforced fairly and equitably across cadres.
+For any questions on this policy, please contact your Cadre Coordinator/ Reservist Program Manager or the Workforce Coordination Branch (855-377-3362, Monday through Friday 9 am – 6 pm EDT).
+You can also provide feedback on systemic issues to the Reservist Ombuds at 1-855-OMBUDS1.